Adim (mythology)

-In Egyptian mythology, Adim is a son of Budasheer and a king of Egypt.
+Adim is a son of Budasheer and a king of Egypt, according to the medieval Islamic mythology about Egypt.
+It is attested in the works of al-Maqrizi.

+Story

 After the Great Flood, Adim consulted with his father's ghost, who told him how to distill drinking water from the salt water in a deep cave.
 He built the first installation for distilling fresh water from sea water in a deep vast cave.